Mission and goals

 WAPR has organized 12 World Congresses, one every three years, in all regions (Barcelona, Hamburg, Rotterdam, Paris, New York, Athens, Bangalore, Milano; the last, Seoul 2015), and numberless national or regional conferences.
 WAPR also organized trainings in collaboration with local partners.
 WAPR also operates as technical advisor of local policymakers in mental health.

 The growth of the WAPR in the following years reflected the increasing importance of the prevention and reduction of social disability as a framework for the long-term community care of people with severe mental disorders.
-Today, the WAPR is recognised as a non-governmental organization with consultative status with the WHO, the United Nations (UN) Economic and Social Council, and the International Labour Office.
+Today, the WAPR is recognised as a non-governmental organization having interaction with the WHO, the United Nations (UN) Economic and Social Council, and the International Labour Office.
 Moreover, it also maintains relations with the European Commission and the African Rehabilitation Institute.

 Currently, the WAPR has a 47-member International Board of Directors, which includes six past Presidents and a Regional Vice-President with one or more deputies for each of the six regions of the world, following the regional structure of the WHO.
 Moreover, the Board includes representatives of consumers, families and voluntary organisations, as well as permanent representatives located in Geneva and New York, to link with WHO and UN agencies.

 More than 40 national secretaries represent the same number of national chapters across the world.
 Membership of the WAPR is open not only to mental health professionals but also to researchers of various disciplines, administrators, policy makers, consumers and their relatives, and advocacy associations.
 This is because the primary aim of the WAPR is to provide to all stakeholders a forum for the ongoing discussion of the relevant issues concerning the long-term care of people with mental disorders.